CandlePlatforms/devdocs/docs/integrate/full-node-binaries.md

 <TabItem value="mainnet">

-# Polygon Full Node Setup Using Binaries
+# Candle Full Node Setup Using Binaries

 This section guides you through starting and running a full node on a binary.